dotnet/performance/docs/microbenchmark-design-guidelines.md

 ## Setup

-Let's write a benchmark that measures the performance of reverting an array of 1 000 integers:
+Let's write a benchmark that measures the performance of reversing an array of 1 000 integers:

 ```cs
 [Benchmark]